SSSP Operations Handbook

 FIRST YEAR

-JUNE: The President-Elect is notified of the election results.
-His or her term will begin at the end of the Annual Business Meeting.
+APRIL: The President-Elect is notified of the election results.
+His, her, or their term will begin at the end of the Annual Business Meeting.
 The President-Elect must appoint a Chair-Elect for several committees.
-These persons will serve as Chair-Elect on the designated committee during the year he or she is President-Elect and will serve as Chair during the year that he or she is President.
+These persons will serve as Chair-Elect on the designated committee during the first year and as Chair during the second year.

-AUGUST: The President-Elect must attend the Annual Meeting.
-He or she will become a voting member of the Board of Directors at the meeting of that body which comes after the Annual Business Meeting.
-This meeting usually takes place on the morning of the last day of the Annual Meeting.
+AUGUST: The President-Elect must attend the annual meeting.
+He, she, or they will become a voting member of the Board of Directors at the meeting of that body which comes after the Annual Business Meeting.
+This meeting usually takes place on the morning of the last day of the annual meeting.

-SEPTEMBER: The President-Elect must begin thinking about his or her program theme and any special features that he or she wants to incorporate in the next Annual Meeting.
-This is a good time to get reflections of the previous year’s Program Committee about organization and planning of the program.
+SEPTEMBER: The President-Elect must begin thinking about his, her, or their program theme and any special features that he, she, or they want to incorporate in the next annual meeting.
+This is a good time to get reflections of the previous year’s Program Committee about organization and planning of the program

 OCTOBER: The President-Elect has no specific responsibilities except as a member of the Board of Directors.